ajam/kestrel-cli/README.md

 Professor Blastoff
 ========

-A command-line tool for staging, hosting and deploying static files.
+A command-line tool for staging, hosting and deploying static files with [Strangelove](https://github.com/mhkeller/strangelove).

 # Installation